muhme/quote/README.md

 muhme/quote - Rails web application, serving [zitat-service.de](https://www.zitat-service.de)

-## Installation
+## Docker Containers
-You can use your own Rails development envrironment.
-Or you use prepared Docker development environment.
-### Docker Development Environment
+There is a Docker test and development environment prepared.
+You can create your own test and development instance with the following commands:
 ```
 $ git clone https://github.com/muhme/quote
 $ cd quote
-$ docker-compose up
+$ docker compose up
 ```
 Then you should have five containers running:
 ```